ai-robotics-estonia/Testing_of_efficient_AI_models_for_cost_reduction_of_drone_navigation_modules/README.md

-# Testing og efficient AI models for cost reduction of drone navigation modules
+# Testing of efficient AI models for cost reduction of drone navigation modules

 ## Summary